The 1979 Quarter Explored: A Big Chapter in Coin History

 $10 - Several Hundred Dollars

-Note: Values of how much does a 1979 quarter worth are approximate and subject to change based on the coin market.
+Note: Values are approximate and subject to change based on the coin market.
 Try to check them out in a coin identifier by image.

 Common Questions About the 1979 Quarter